Donate Now

 Jina O’Neill

-Jina O’Neill’s true passion is for helping others!
-She is a young philanthropist and change agent.
-Jina earned a bachelor’s degree in Psychology and Spanish from Chatham University.
-Shortly after obtaining her degree, she relocated to Charlotte, NC and began her career in the finance industry with Vanguard.
-She also earned a Master of Science in Organization Development from the McColl School of Business at Queen’s University of Charlotte.
-While at Queen’s University, she had the opportunity to do organizational change consulting with reputable companies such as United Family Services, Great Harvest Bread Company and Habitat for Humanity.
+Jina’s true passion is for helping others!
+She considers herself a child and animal advocate.
+And refers to herself as a “nonprofit nerd”.
+Shortly after obtaining her degree from Chatham University, she relocated to Charlotte, NC and began her career in the finance industry with Vanguard.
+She also earned a Master of Science in Organization Development from the McColl School of Business at Queens University of Charlotte.
+While at Queens, she had the opportunity to do organizational change consulting with reputable companies such as United Family Services, Great Harvest Bread Company and Habitat for Humanity.
 Jina operated a small business, Parties With a Cause (PWC), from 2011 to 2015.
-PWC was a philanthropic organization that partnered with local non-profits to raise awareness about their cause through event management, marketing, and fundraising.
+PWC was a philanthropic organization that partnered with local nonprofits to raise awareness about their cause through event management, marketing, and fundraising.
 Jina has previously worked for charitable organizations such as Oakland Transportation Management Association, the National Multiple Sclerosis Society and Brooke USA Foundation.
-In her spare time, she serves on the Board of Directors for the Chatham University Alumni Association and is a member of PAWS, the Auxiliary Humane Society of Broward County.
+In her spare time, she serves on the Executive Board of Directors for Chatham University’s Alumni Association as well as serving on the Board of Directors for the Greater Wilkinsburg Community Advancement Association.

 Krissy Evans

-Krissy Evans joined the FLP staff as our Donation Center Manager in February of 2020.
+Krissy Evans joined the FLP staff as our Donation Center Manager in February of 2021.
 Krissy brings a passion for helping others as well as enthusiasm for creating, organizing and planning to our team.
-She has served as the President of the West View Elementary PTA and has extensive experience in volunteering for organizations such as Safe Families, the Alzheimer’s Association and Therapy Dogs International.
 Krissy holds a degree in Gerontology from California University of PA, but her love of serving others is not limited to older adults.
-She is excited to join the Foster Love team and will use her passion for serving her community to support the mission and values of Foster Love Project.
+She has extensive experience in volunteering for organizations such as the West View Elementary PTA, Safe Families, the Alzheimer’s Association, Therapy Dogs International, and Canine Companions.
+She is very glad to be a part of the Foster Love Project team, and uses her passion for serving her community to support the mission and values of Foster Love Project.
 She lives in Ross Township with her husband, three children and several cute pets that fill her Instagram feed.
-You can reach her for questions about donations, shopping appointments or volunteer opportunities here
+You can reach her with questions about donations or shopping appointments here.

 Elizabeth Baldoni